 LGBTI people and sport

-Gay, lesbian, bisexual, transgender and intersex people have typically the same skills in sports heterosexual people do.
+Gay, lesbian, bisexual, transgender and intersex people obviously have the same sports skills heterosexual people have.

 Unfortunately, sports are often affected by sexism and homo/bi/transphobia, just like any other social space.
 That’s why, according to the European Agency for Fundamental Rights (FRA, 2014), 42% of 90.000 LGBTI people interviewed throughout Europe do not consider sports clubs as places where they can be openly LGBTI.
 Many LGBTI people do not feel safe, accepted, or comfortable in the sports environment.
 This leads to a higher abandonment rate of sporting activities by LGBTI people with both short and long-term effects on their well-being.